sunilsoni/interview-docs/docs/spring/spring.md

 - makes the code loosely coupled so easy to maintain
 - makes the code easy to test

+### Stackoverflow

+The Inversion-of-Control (IoC) pattern, is about providing any kind of callback (which "implements" and/or controls reaction), instead of acting ourselves directly (in other words, inversion and/or redirecting control to the external handler/controller).

+> For example, rather than having the application call the implementations provided by a library (also known as toolkit), a framework calls the implementations provided by the application.

+The Dependency-Injection (DI) pattern is a more specific version of IoC pattern, where implementations are passed into an object through constructors/setters/service lookups, which the object will 'depend' on in order to behave correctly.

+> Every DI implementation can be considered IoC, but one should not call it IoC, because implementing Dependency-Injection is harder than callback (Don't lower your product's worth by using the general term "IoC" instead).

+**IoC without using DI**, for example, would be the Template pattern because the implementation can only be changed through sub-classing.

+**DI frameworks** are designed to make use of DI and can define interfaces (or Annotations in Java) to make it easy to pass in the implementations.

+**IoC containers** are DI frameworks that can work outside of the programming language.
+In some you can configure which implementations to use in metadata files (e.g. XML) which are less invasive.
+With some you can do IoC that would normally be impossible like inject an implementation at pointcuts.

 ### Spring IoC Container